Thyagaraja Temple, Tiruvarur: History

-According to legend, a Chola king named Muchukunda obtained a boon from Indra (a celestial deity) and wished to receive an image of Thyagaraja Swamy (presiding deity, Shiva in the temple) reposing on the chest of reclining Lord Vishnu.
-Indra tried to misguide the king and had six other images made, but the king chose the right image and manifested thiyagaraja in Tiruvarur.
-The Muchukunda sahasranamam specifically refers to the deity Tyagaraja as Anapaaya Mahipaala, and as Rajaveshadhari (one who plays the role of a king).
+According to legend, a Chola king named Muchukunda obtained a boon from Indra and wished to receive a lingam icon of Shiva, depicting the latter dancing on the chest of Vishnu.
+Indra tried to misguide the king and had six other images made, but the king chose the right image and consecrated it in Tiruvarur.
+The Muchukunda Sahasranamam specifically refers to the deity as Anapaayamahipaala, and as Rajaveshadari (one who played the role of a king).

 The temple is believed to have been initiated with a large complex by the Pallavas during the 7th century.
 Contemporary history of the temple dates back to the time of the Medieval Cholas.
-An inscription dated in the 20th regnal year of Rajendra I (1012–1044) beginning with introduction "Tirumanni valara" is found on the north and west walls of the Thyagaraja shrine.
-It gives a list of gifts including a number of jewels and lamps to the god veedhividankar (Thyagarajar).
-It records that the temple was built in stone in the regnal years of the king by Anukkiyar Paravai Nangaiyar.Besides the same lady liberally endowed gold for plating and gilding parts of the vimana, the entrance and the four sides of the shrine.
-Copper was also donated for plating the doors, corbels of the pillars of the mandapa in front of the shrine.
-This inscription meticulously records the weight of the endowed gold and copper, besides listing the various ornaments gifted to the temple with description each of them.
+An inscription dated in the 20th regnal year of Rajendra I (1012–1044) beginning with the introduction "Tirumanni valara" is found on the north and west walls of the Thyagaraja shrine.
+It gives a list of gifts including a number of jewels and lamps to the deity.
+It records that the temple was built in stone in the regnal years of the king by Anukkiyar Paravai Nangaiyar.
+Besides the same lady liberally endowed gold for plating and gilding parts of the vimana, the entrance, and the four sides of the shrine.
+Copper was also donated for plating the doors, and corbels of the pillars of the mandapa in front of the shrine.
+This inscription meticulously records the weight of the endowed gold and copper, besides listing the various ornaments gifted to the temple with a description each of them.

-The temple complex seems to have acted as the cultural model for the big Brahadeeswarar temple at Thanjavur of Rajaraja Chola I, wherein he enshrined a vitankar which shared with the Adavallan of Chidambaram the status of state cult.
+The temple complex seems to have acted as the cultural model for the Brihadeeswara Temple in Thanjavur, built by Raja Raja Chola, wherein he enshrined an icon which shared with the icon of the Chidambaram Temple.
 The last Chola monarch to play an important role in the affairs of the temple was Kulothunga Chola III in the early part of the 13th century A.D.
-It attracted saivas of all schools and was important centre of Golaki matha in the 13th and 14th century.
-It was also an important Jaina dwelling place, which was attacked by saivas, as is evident from Periya Puranam, account of life of Dandiyadigal Nayanar.
+It attracted devotees of all schools and the Golaki Monastery was established in the 13th and 14th centuries.
+The temple also attracted Jains, which were attacked by Hindus, as is evident from the text Periya Puranam.